WangRongsheng/Med-R1/README.md

 - 🔺 Achieves SOTA with only limited training samples.
 A model with only *14B parameters* outperforms [Qwen2.5-72B-Instruct](https://huggingface.co/Qwen/Qwen2.5-72B-Instruct), and [Claude-3.5-Sonnet](https://www.anthropic.com/news/claude-3-5-sonnet) on various medical tasks.
 - 🌟 Shows strong generalization across diverse problem types.
 It excels not only in medical tasks but also in mathematics and various other challenging problems (such as [Ruozhiba](https://huggingface.co/datasets/m-a-p/COIG-CQIA)).
-- 📚 Release open-source models and various tools, such as training datasets, RAG demo, etc.
+- 📚 Release open-source models and various tools, such as training datasets, gradio demo, etc.

 |Model Name|Train Data Size|Training Strategy|HuggingFace|ModelScope|
 |:-|:-|:-|:-|:-|
 |Med-R1|4,000|-|||

+# TODO

+- [ ] Release model weights
+- [ ] Release gradio demo
+- [ ] Release evaluation results
+- [ ] Release training dataset
+- [ ] Release ollama model
+- [ ] Post insightful blog about this work

 # Examples